Peanut allergy: Immunotherapy

-Immunotherapy involves attempts to reduce allergic sensitivity by repeated exposure to small amounts of peanut products.
-Evidence as of 2019, however, has found that it increases rather than decreases the risk of serious allergies.
-None of these are considered ready for use in people outside of carefully conducted trials.
-A 2012 Cochrane Review concluded that more research was needed.
-Sublingual immunotherapy involves putting gradually increasing doses of an allergy extract under a person's tongue.
+Allergen immunotherapy involves attempts to reduce allergic sensitivity by repeated exposure to small amounts of peanut products.
+Oral immunotherapy (OIT) involves administering small doses of allergen by mouth followed by gradually increasing doses.
+Sublingual immunotherapy (SLIT) involves placing gradually increasing doses of an allergy extract under a person's tongue.
 The extract is then either spat or swallowed.
-As of 2014, the evidence did not show that this was safe or effective.
-Epicutaneous immunotherapy involves giving the allergen through a patch and has also been researched.
+Epicutaneous immunotherapy (EPIT) involves administering the allergen through a patch that is placed on the skin.

+A 2012 Cochrane Review concluded that more research on the safety and long-term effectiveness of peanut allergen-specific oral immunotherapy was needed.
+As of 2014, larger-scale clinical trials for allergen-specific OIT, SLIT, and EPIT are still required before these immunotherapies can be routinely used as treatments.